cloudeteer/playground-stackit/prod-stackit/terraform/50_projects/team-iac-test01/README.md

 ## Adding a Feature

-To add a new feature (StackIT Resource Test), follow these steps:
+To add a new feature (STACKIT Resource Test), follow these steps:

 1. Create a directory in `./modules` for the new feature.
 2. Add the new feature to `main.tf`.
 3. Update the `features` variable in `variables.tf` and `terraform.tfvars.sample`.

 Refer to the existing features for examples.
-This approach allows independent testing of StackIT features without conflicts.
+This approach allows independent testing of STACKIT features without conflicts.